KenKundert/quantiphy/doc/user.rst

     >>> print(f'{period.name} = {period}  # {period.desc}')
     Tclk = 10 ns  # clock period

+The Second Argument: The Model
+""""""""""""""""""""""""""""""

 If you only specify a real number for the value, then the units, name, and description do not get values.
-Even if given as a string or quantity the value may not contain these extra attributes.
+Even if given as a string or quantity, the value may not contain these extra attributes.
 This is where the second argument, the model, helps.
 It may be another quantity or it may be a string.
 Any attributes that are not provided by the first argument are taken from the second if